Bánh Bao (Vietnamese Steamed Pork Buns)

 • 2 tablespoons vegetable oil

-• 1 tablespoon vinegar (for steaming)
+• 1 tablespoon vinegar (added to steaming water)

 Instructions